-SBAB is characterised by low risk taking, with the Board determining the overall risk appetite and setting the limits for the risk metric Value at Risk (VaR).
-In addition to VaR, a number of supplementary risk-based metrics set by the CEO of SBAB are also subject to limitation.
+SBAB is characterised by low risk taking, with the Board determining the overall risk appetite and setting the limits for the risk metric Value at Risk (VaR) and limits related to interest rate risk in the banking book.
+In addition to the Board decided limits, a number of supplementary risk-based metrics set by the CEO of SBAB are also subject to limitation.
 Risk Control checks compliance with current risk levels and limits on a daily basis.
 Market risk is followed up at Group level as well as individual levels.

 The general principle governing SBAB's exposure to market risk is that the level of risk taking should be low.
-As a general principle, interest-rate risk is to be mitigated through direct funding or the use of derivatives.
+As a general principle, interest rate risk is to be mitigated through direct funding or the use of derivatives.
 Funding in international currencies are hedged through currency swaps or invested in matching currencies to mitigate currency risk.

-12.1 Value at Risk
+12.1 VALUE AT RISK

 VaR is a comprehensive portfolio metric expressing the potential loss that could occur given a certain level of probability and holding period.
-SBAB's model is a historical model and applies percentiles in historical market data from the past two years.
+SBAB is using VaR to quantify internal assessed capital requirements for credit spread, basis spread and currency risk.